cardiffnlp/tweetnlp/README.md

 ### Named Entity Recognition
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/104MtF9MXkDFimlJLr4SFBX0HjidLTfvp#scrollTo=WeREiLEjBlrj)

 This module consists of a named-entity recognition (NER) model specifically trained for tweets.
-The model is instantiated by `tweetnlp.load("ner")`, and runs the prediction by giving a text or a list of texts as argument to the `ner` function (check the paper [here](https://arxiv.org/abs/2210.03797), or the [huggingface dataset page](https://huggingface.co/datasets/tner/tweetner7)).
+The model is instantiated by `tweetnlp.load_model("ner")`, and runs the prediction by giving a text or a list of texts as argument to the `ner` function (check the paper [here](https://arxiv.org/abs/2210.03797), or the [huggingface dataset page](https://huggingface.co/datasets/tner/tweetner7)).

 ```python3
 import tweetnlp